-	Fibre reinforced plastic (FRP) is a composite made of a polymer matrix.
+Fiber reinforced plastic (FRP) is a composite made of a polymer matrix.
 The polymer matrix has reinforced fibers that are usually composed of aramid, carbon, or glass.
-Wood fibers or asbestos have been used for fibre reinforced plastic but not commonly.
-Fibre reinforced plastic has many different uses and several industries use them including marine, construction, automotive, aerospace and many others.
-Some types of fibre reinforced plastics are extremely strong such as fiberglass reinforced plastic, and they are among the most durable materials currently available for construction and structural stability.
+Wood fibers or asbestos have been used for fiber reinforced plastic but not commonly.
+Fiber reinforced plastic has many different uses and several industries use them including marine, construction, automotive, aerospace and many others.
+Some types of fiber reinforced plastics are extremely strong such as fiberglass reinforced plastic, and they are among the most durable materials currently available for construction and structural stability.

 There are thousands of different industry applications for fiber reinforced plastics.
 In situations where traditional building materials cannot be used due to harsh conditions, corrosive environments, or other settings in which traditional building materials would deteriorate at a faster rate, fiber reinforced plastics are often used.
 There are several properties of fiber reinforced plastics that make them excellent in these settings including their durability, light weight, resistance to temperature damage, fast installation, being resistant to corrosion, resistance to impact, high strength to weight ration and more.

 Fiber reinforced plastics has several structural applications, and they are being used more often in construction because of their versatility and unique properties.
 They can be used to strengthen columns, slabs, beams and other support structures in bridges and buildings and for manhole covers.
 Damaged concrete structural members can even be repaired with FRPs.
 There are two techniques that can be used to strengthen beams: shear strengthening or flexural strengthening.
 In some cases just one technique is used, and in other cases both techniques may need to be used.
 Slabs can be strengthened by adding FRP strips to the bottom (tension) face which improves flexural performance.